DataDog/datadog-api-client-ruby/docs/v1/SyntheticsAPI.md

 > <SyntheticsLocations> list_locations

-Get all locations (public and private)

 Get the list of public and private locations available for Synthetic tests.
 No arguments required.

 ### Examples